 Tournament Organisers are expected to monitor weather and if necessary, with consultation with the ITF Supervisor make modifications to play in cases of extreme weather conditions such as heat, lightning, or other severe weather conditions.
-The Tournament Organiser and ITF Supervisor must adhere to the Extreme Weather Rule (Appendix E in the WTT Regulations) and the tournament must have a temperature and humidity recording device (e.g. sling psychrometer) to measure the Heat Index.
+The Tournament Organiser and ITF Supervisor must adhere to the Extreme Weather Rule (Appendix E in the WTT Regulations) and the ITF Supervisor must have a Wet Bulb Globe Temperature Meter to measure the Heat Index.

-Security Guidelines have been sent to all National Associations and on the ITF website.
+Security Guidelines have been sent to all National Associations and are on the ITF website.
 These guidelines must be followed, and any questions directed to the ITF.